webmandman/boxlang-ghcr-database/README.md

 ### 1. Create a database in AWS

 1. Login to the AWS Console and go to RDS Services
-2. Create a new database:
+2. Create a new database.
+All settings I do not mention you can leave alone or in their default state.
+Make sure **Estimated monthly costs** states its RDS Free Tier and/or there is zero cost estimated.
     1. Choose the Standard Create method
     2. Choose PostgreSQL or any DB of your choice
     3. Under Templates, choose Free Tier